 IF YOU BUILD IT: Among Michael's most significant accomplishments with the Cardinals was leading the effort that led to the creation of State Farm Stadium.
 The venue has been an integral factor in the transformation of the Cardinals and a catalyst for the franchise's success.
 Prior to the COVID-19 pandemic in 2020 that impacted sporting venues around the world, the team had sold out all 144 games played since the opening of the iconic stadium that has welcomed millions of Cardinals fans.
+With fans back in attendance last season, Arizona sold out all 10 games (regular season and preseason) at the venue.

-The venue has also given Arizona the opportunity to host three Super Bowls in a 15-year span, some-thing that would have been impossible previously.
-After hosting Super Bowl XLII in 2008, the stadium staged Super Bowl XLIX in 2015 and was awarded Super Bowl LVII to be played on February 12, 2023.
+State Farm Stadium has also given Arizona the opportunity to host three Super Bowls in a 15-year span, some-thing that would have been impossible previously.
+After hosting Super Bowl XLII in 2008, the stadium staged Super Bowl XLIX in 2015 and host Super Bowl LVII on February 12, 2023.
 Super Bowl XLIX and surrounding events delivered an economic impact of \$720 million, the highest for any Super Bowl on record and the largest for any special event in the state of Arizona.